-Players cannot use standard displays and their accompanying settings to consume information for the game.
+Players cannot use standard displays and their accompanying settings to take in information from the game.

 APX Design Drivers: